-Your organization can choose from the following models for creating users in Automation Cloud:
+Your organization can use the following models for creating users in Automation Cloud:

-- When using the invitation-based model, which is the default model set for any new organization, the organization administrator sends an email invitation to users and they in turn create a UiPath account to accept the invitation and sign in to Automation Cloud.
+- The invitation-based model, which is the default model set for any new organization.
+The organization administrator manually adds the email addresses of users to send an email invitation to join the Automation Cloud organization.
+In turn, users create a UiPath account as they accept the invitation, which is the identity they use to sign in to Automation Cloud.

-- If you have a Microsoft Azure or Office 365 subscription, you can also integrate Azure with Automation Cloud to use your existing users and groups from Azure Active Directory with the Azure Active Directory model (preview).
+- The Azure Active Directory model: If you have a Microsoft Azure or Office 365 subscription, you can integrate Azure with Automation Cloud to use your existing users and groups from Azure Active Directory within Automation Cloud.

 More about cloud identity and authentication